 Go Out for a Cocktail

-Keep your layers on and head out for a cocktail!
 Chicago is known for locally brewed craft beers and a unique liquor called Malort.
 Taking a shot of Malort will definitely warm you up!

 Another fun option is to check out one of our famous speakeasies – fitting for the mobster history of the Windy City.
-The Office is a unique cocktail experience that is indulgent with completely personalized beverages.

-Mixing music with cocktails always fun!
+Mixing music with cocktails is always fun!
 Check out Kingston Mines to enjoy the blues or Davenport’s Piano bar for a unique experience.

 Be sure to check out our post on top things to do in Chicago at night for even more suggestions.